On stacky surfaces and noncommutative surfaces: Introduction

 By definition \( \coh ^{ ( 1 ) } \cX = \coh ^{ ( \overline{1} ) } \cX \), so that via~\eqref{equation:equivalence of Hochschild cohomology} the Hochschild cohomology of \( \cA \) is equivalent to a direct summand of the Hochschild cohomology of \( \cX \).
 It is conceivable that the deformations of \( \cA \) can be investigated by means of the Hochschild cohomology of the gerbe \( \cX \) via~\eqref{equation:equivalence of Hochschild cohomology}, which in turn is expected to admit a version of the Hochschild--Kostant--Rosenberg isomorphism.
 Unfortunately, however, the HKR isomorphism for stacks is not fully established in the literature and in particular not for our gerbe \( \cX \) (see, say,~\cite{MR4003476}, where the HKR isomorphism is proved for global quotients of smooth varieties by finite groups in characteristic \(0\)).

 Our construction of \( \cX \) itself draws an interesting parallel between noncommutative algebraic geometry and the ``bottom-up'' construction~\cite{MR3719470} due to Geraschenko and the fourth author.
-Given a smooth tame Deligne--Mumford stack \( \cY \) with trivial generic stabilizer, one may consider the branch divisor \( D \) of the coarse space \(\pi\colon\cY\to Y\).
+Given a smooth tame Deligne--Mumford stack \( \cY \) with trivial generic stabilizer, one may consider the effective Weil divisor \( D = \sum_i e_i D_i \) on \( Y \) where the support of \( D\) is the branch divisor of the coarse space \(\pi\colon\cY\to Y\) and where \( e_i \) is the ramification degrees of \( \pi \) along \( D_i \).
 The bottom-up construction~\cite[Theorem~1]{MR3719470} proves that \( D \) completely determines \( \cY \).
 Moreover, one may reconstruct \( \cY \) from \( D \) through an iterated procedure of two simple operations known as root stacks~\cite{MR2306040,MR2450211} and canonical stacks~\cite{MR1005008}; specifically, \( \cY \) is the canonical stack over the root stack over the canonical stack of \(Y\), where the root stack is taken along \( D \).
 It is important to note that not every \((Y,D)\) arises as the branch divisor of a smooth Deligne--Mumford stack, see~\cite[Example~7]{MR3719470}.

 In analogy with the branch divisor of the coarse space map \(\pi\colon\cY\to Y\), one may consider the branch divisor of a noncommutative surface over its underlying commutative surface, i.e.~given a smooth tame split order \((X,\cA)\) of dimension \(2\), one may consider the ramification locus \( D \) of \( \cA \).
 Our proof of~\cref{theorem:main} shows that \( D \) arises as the branch locus of a smooth tame stack \( \cX \).
 Moreover, our construction of \( \cX \) follows the bottom-up procedure described above and hence gives precise information about the geometric structure of \( \cX \).
 Specifically, we construct morphisms of stacks and orders